madprops/awesome-setup/madwidgets/menupanel/README.md

     }
 })
 ```

+All arguments are shown in the example above.
+It's not necessary to define all of them.

 You can use instance.create_icon("some text or character") to add a shortcut somewhere in the main panel:
 ```lua